Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Combination of conditional and permanent registration

 \subsection{Overall comparison with regard to the second stage information}

-Obviously, for the case $Z_1\ge z_f$, the data-driven second-stage information is always in the region between the solid black and dashed blue lines.
-One can see from Figure~\ref{fig:BS} that using a non-constant conditional error function requires much smaller second (and thereby overall) informations than the constant conditional error function $A\equiv\alpha$.
+Obviously, for the case $Z_1\ge z_f$, the data-driven second-stage information is always in the region between the solid and dashed lines in Figure~\ref{fig:BS}.
+One can see from this figure that using a non-constant conditional error function requires much smaller second (and thereby overall) informations than the constant conditional error function $A\equiv\alpha$.
 With a sufficiently large pilot information, the region for the second-stage information can even be uniformly smaller for the adaptive designs than for the non-adaptive design.
-Moreover, also the constant information $\itwoconst$ for case $Z_1<z_f$ becomes smaller with the non-constant conditional error functions.
-This clearly indicates the efficiency gain by using an adaptive design with non-constant conditional error function in comparison to a non-adaptive design with $A\equiv\alpha$.
+Moreover, also the constant information $\itwoconst$ for the case $Z_1<z_f$ becomes smaller with the non-constant conditional error functions.
+This clearly indicates the efficiency gain by using such adaptive designs.

-Figure~\ref{fig:BP03} allows for a comparison of the maximum information of the second stage between the designs.
+Figure~\ref{fig:maxAndMeanInformNoBindConDReg} (left) allows for a comparison of the maximum information of the second stage between the different designs over both branches.
 It can be seen that the non-adaptive design leads to a larger maximum information than the adaptive design with $A_Z$ if $t_{\xi}(I_1)\geq 0.14$, with Fisher’s product test if $t_{\xi}(I_1)\geq 0.17$ and with the inverse normal method if $t_{\xi}(I_1)\geq 0.2$.
-A comparison of the maxmimum information over both stages can be found in the Appendix (Figure~\ref{xi1.25MaxInformBothStages}).